| | |

 Final Thoughts

-This orange peel cleaner is a cost-effective way to create a simple, non-toxic, environmentally friendly household cleaner.
-Since it has both limonene and vinegar, the cleaner is effective at removing grease and dirt while being anti-bacterial.
+This orange peel cleaner was a great idea to create a natural cleaner.
+It's a cost-effective way to create a simple, non-toxic, environmentally friendly household cleaner.
+Since it contains both limonene and vinegar, the cleaner is effective at removing grease and dirt while being antibacterial.
 Orange peel cleaner has a low cost of entry for someone looking to go zero waste.
-I enjoyed getting to experiment on this mixture on my countertops and my dishwasher.
+I enjoyed getting to experiment with this mixture on my countertops and my dishwasher.
 Would you test this out?

 Thanks for stopping by to read our post!